bcgov/platform-developer-docs/src/docs/platform-automation/defunct-pids.md

 # Defunct Process IDs (PIDs)

+A defunct process is one that has exited, but its parent process has not read its exit status allowing it to be removed from the process table in the kernel.
+Too many defunct processes can harm the OpenShift node stability.

 A cron job finds pods with too many defunct processes, it emails the Product Owner and Tech Lead for the namespace.
-Too many defunct processes can harm the OpenShift node stability.

 ## Quick solution